configcat/monday-app/README.md

    ```
    You should see something like this:
    ![ngrok](img/guide2.png  "ngrok")
-1. Go to the developers page (https://YOUR_ORGANIZATION_NAME.monday.com/apps/manage) of your Monday account
+1. Go to the developers page (https://YOUR_ORGANIZATION_NAME.monday.com/apps/manage) of your monday account
 1. Hit the `Create App` button
 1. Go to the `OAuth` page and select the `boards:read` permission
 1. Add a new feature